February 10

 Flashlight

 Having a flashlight can help with so many things.
-Trying to change a tire at night might result in you dropping a lug nut and losing it in the dark.
+Changing a tire at night might result in dropping a lug nut and losing it in the dark.
 A flashlight will help you look around under the hood if needed.
-Of course, it’s always handy to have a light at night to see in the dark.
+Of course, having a light at night to see in the dark is always handy.

 Emergency Tool Kit

 Not everyone can fix a vehicle when it breaks down.
 However, everyone should have a small tool kit to handle the easier jobs.
-Your kit should include a few screwdrivers, a small socket set, pliers, scissors, electrical or duct tape, and a set of open-end wrenches.
-Cars have many parts, and often things come loose and need tightening at a minimum.
+Your kit should include a few screwdrivers, a small socket set, pliers, scissors, electrical or duct tape, and open-end wrenches.
+Cars have many parts, and often, things come loose and need tightening at a minimum.
 Having a tool kit to handle the small jobs that pop up will help you avoid waiting for roadside assistance to arrive.

 Traction Boards